gopkumr/gopkumr.github.io/content/post/restapi-mcp-apim.md

 1. Follow these only if you are on classic skus (non v2)
    * Go to the “Deployment + Infrastructure” section and open “Service Updates” page
    * Edit Update Group and enable “AI Gateway Early”, wait for around couple of hours or so to receive the update
-2. Navigate to the portal using https://portal.azure.com/?Microsoft_Azure_ApiManagement=mcp and open APIM
+2. Navigate to the portal using https://portal.azure.com/?Microsoft_Azure_ApiManagement=mcp
 3. Navigate to your Azure API Management instance

 ### Configuring One-Click MCP Server